-Before starting to program any rhythm patterns, you will need to ensure that the instrument name list matches the MRS (Default) or the PS02, PS04 Drumset you wish to use.
-After installation the Pattern Editor launches with the MRS version.
-Other Drumsets can be downloaded from soundside or created by the user - chapter 11.
+Before starting to program any rhythm patterns, you will need to ensure that the instrument name list matches the PS02 Drumset you wish to use.
+After registration the Pattern Editor launches with an abbreviated version of the original drumset.

-• To change the displayed instrument list: Open the File menu and select "Open Instrument Definition File".
+• To change the displayed instrument list: Open the File menu and select "Open Instrument Definition File" (these are located in the Pattern Editor folder).
+Select and open the full version of the drumset you wish to use (\.ahi).

-By having several .ahi files in the Pattern Editor folder, you can switch easily between different drum sets during operation.
+By having several \.ahi files in the Pattern Editor folder, you can switch easily between different drum sets during operation.
 There must be one (and only one) file named Drums.ahi - this is the default start-up instrument list when you run the Pattern Editor.

-4. Loading and playing a Rhythm pattern in the Pattern Editor You should back-up your MRS/PS04 .seq files or your PS02 songs.pts file before attempting any alterations.
+4. Loading and playing a Rhythm pattern in the Pattern Editor

+You should back-up your songs.pts file before attempting any alterations.

-The Pattern Editor works with rhythm patterns contained in these files.
-The new user should ensure that the "Fit" checkbox is ticked .
+The Pattern Editor works with rhythm patterns contained in the file songs.pts.
+The new user should ensure that the "Fit" checkbox is ticked.
 The Pattern Editor will then automatically check to ensure correct import.